-Dolomites with them and climbed a 1000 ft Grade 111 on the Third Sella Tower.
+When the kids were a bit older we went to the Dolomites with them and climbed a 1000 ft Grade 3 on the Third Sella Tower.
 I led one child up and Tony took two others.
-We met someone on the climb who asked if we had bred mountain goats as they did so well.
+We met someone on the top who asked if we had bred mountain goats as they did so well.
 I felt I was back on rock again at last which I must say felt great.
 Later on I started going climbing whenever I could; the children were old enough to look after themselves as they were in their early teens by then and I was able to devote more time to myself.